raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

 ## USB mass storage boot

-USB booting is still under development
+USB booting is still under development.

-## BOOT_ORDER
+## BOOT_ORDER (BETA)

 The `BOOT_ORDER` configuration item is embedded inside the bootloader code in the EEPROM.
-See the [Pi4 Bootloader Configuration](./pi4_bootloader_config.md) page for details on how to change bootload configurations.
+See the [Pi4 Bootloader Configuration](./pi4_bootloader_config.md) page for details on how to change the bootloader configuration.